Higher rank Brill-Noether theory on P^2: Irreducibility reducibility of Brill-Noether loci

 \begin{theorem} Let $\vv \in K(\PP^2)$ be a stable Chern character with $\mu(\vv) > 0$.
 Let $\mu_{CH}'$ denote the slope of the extremal character $\vv_{CH}'$ for $\vv$.
 If $\mu_{CH}' > 1/3$, $\Delta(\vv) \gg 0$ and $\mu(\vv) \notin \Z$, then $B^r(\vv)$ is reducible. \begin{enumerate} \item If $\Delta(\vv) \geq \xi_r(\mu(\vv))$ and $\mu_{CH}' \geq 1/3$, then $B^r(\vv)$ contains a component of the expected dimension. \item If $\Delta(\vv) \gg 0$ and $\mu_{CH}' > 1/3$, then $B^r(\vv)$ contains a component of dimension larger than the expected dimension. \end{enumerate} \end{theorem}

 Note that the assumptions in the theorem are implied by the assumptions in Theorem \ref{main} (4).

-We first construct the families of sheaves necessary for the proof and compile some statements about them.
+We first construct the families of sheaves necessary for the proof and study their properties.
 Our first family will consist of sheaves $E$ appearing in extensions determined by $r(E)$ global sections of $E$, and our second family will consist of sheaves $F$ appearing in extension classes determined by the extremal subsheaves $E'$.

 First, let $\Pic_{\mathcal{C}/U}^d$ be the relative Picard scheme over the universal curve $\mathcal{C} \rightarrow U$, where $U \subseteq \PP H^0\OO_{\PP^2}(c_1)$ is the space of smooth plane curves of degree $c_1$.
 We set $g = \frac{1}{2}(c_1-1)(c_1-2)$.
 Consider the projective bundle $Y$ whose fiber over $\OO_C(D)$ is $\PP\Ext^1(\OO_C(D), \OO^r)$ defined over the open subset of $\Pic_{\mathcal{C}/U}^d$ where the dimension of this group is constant.
 We form a family of sheaves $\mathcal{E}$ on $\PP^2$ parametrized by $Y$ by setting $E_y$, $y \in Y$, to be an extension sheaf